onap/archived-cli/docs/user_guide.rst

 Command usage guide
 -------------------
-Following document provides the help message for commands supported in this release.
+Following documents provide the usage for each commands supported in different releases.

+NOTE: Command marked with EXPERIMENTAL is only for testing purpose.
+Its not recommeded to use in production environment

 .. toctree::
    :maxdepth: 1